 Ervan Chew Park 4502 Dunlavy

-Built in 2010 to replace an obsolete swimming pool, the sprayground at Ervan Chew Park is convenient to the playground, picnic area, soccer and baseball fields, and the dog park.
+Built in 2010, the sprayground at Ervan Chew Park is convenient to the playground, picnic area, soccer and baseball fields, and the dog park.

 Gutierrez Park 7900 Flaxman

 The Gutierrez Park water sprayground opened in 2006.
 Located at the entrance to Gutierrez Park, the water playground features a large plaza with multiple ground sprays.
 The plaza is surfaced with colored concrete and features a seat wall along one edge.

 Hackberry Park 7777 S. Dairy Ashford